Shopify/starter-theme/README.md

 When launching Starter Theme for the first time, you may notice a lack of CSS styles.
 Is Starter Theme broken?
 Definitely not!
 Keep in mind this was done intentionally.
 Starter Theme is not a framework but rather a starting point for your project.
 It contains all the files the Shopify Themes team considers to be the bare essentials to building a Shopify theme.

 For templates and snippets, standard Liquid tags and logic have been included with little to no markup, classes, or other code that you will need to remove.
 The [`src/styles/theme.scss`](https://github.com/Shopify/starter-theme/blob/master/src/assets/styles/theme.scss) file contains extremely limited styling to not get in the way of developers' CSS preferences.
-The JavaScript files contain most of our [helper scripts](https://github.com/Shopify/theme-scripts/tree/master/packages) and [lazysizes](https://github.com/aFarkas/lazysizes) for responsive image lazy loading.
+The JavaScript files contain most of our [helper scripts](https://github.com/Shopify/theme-scripts/tree/master/packages).

 ## Getting started